rezanid/PSDataverse/README.md

 You can easily see the original headers and status code from dynamics.
 If there's any error, it will be reflected in 'Error' property.
 The most important property that you will often need is the 'Content' that includes the payload in JSON format.

-Let's see how we can easily get to JSON value of the 'Content' property, convert it to a PowerShell object and even display it as a list, all in one line.
+**Example 2: Running a global action using piping and display the returned object** Now, let's see how we can get to the of the 'Content' property, convert it to a PowerShell object and then display it as a list, all in one line.

 ```powershell
 @{Uri="WhoAmI"} | Send-DataverseOperation | select -ExpandProperty Content | ConvertFrom-Json | Format-List